scrapinghub/web-poet/docs/advanced/additional-requests.rst

 the method is ``HEAD``.
 This means that the :class:`~.HttpResponse` that it'll be rendering is already the end of the redirection trail.

-Laslty, the Downloader should also be able to fully support :mod:`asyncio` to enable developers to perform additional requests asynchronously.
+Lastly, the Downloader should also be able to fully support the ``async/await`` syntax in order to enable developers to perform additional requests asynchronously.

 .. _framework-exception-handling: